 Anterior cord syndrome results from direct injury to the anterior spinal cord or to the anterior spinal artery.
 Patients lose motor and pain sensation bilaterally below the lesion.
 Posterior cord function (vibration, proprioception) is intact.

-Motor or sensory loss, or both, usually partial, occurs in the distal legs.
+Motor loss or sensory loss, or both, usually partial, occurs in the distal legs.
+Sensory symptoms are generally bilateral but usually asymmetric, affecting one side more than the other.
 Sensation is usually diminished in the perineal region (saddle anesthesia).
 Bowel and bladder dysfunction, either incontinence or retention, may occur.
-Men may have erectile dysfunction, and women diminished sexual response.
+Men may have erectile dysfunction Erectile Dysfunction Erectile dysfunction is the inability to attain or sustain an erection satisfactory for sexual intercourse.
+Most erectile dysfunction is related to vascular, neurologic, psychologic, and hormonal... read more , and women diminished sexual response.
 Anal sphincter tone is lax, and bulbocavernosus and anal wink reflexes are abnormal.
-These findings may be similar to those of conus medullaris syndrome, a spinal cord injury.
+These findings may be similar to those of conus medullaris syndrome.

 Spinal injuries resulting from trauma are not always obvious.
 Injury to the spine and spinal cord must be considered in patients with

-In elderly patients, spinal cord injury must also be considered after minor falls.
+In older patients, spinal column injury must also be considered after minor falls.

-Injury should also be considered in patients with altered sensorium, localized spinal tenderness, painful distracting injuries, or compatible neurologic deficits.
+Injury to the spine and spinal cord should also be considered in patients with altered sensorium, localized spinal tenderness, painful distracting injuries, or compatible neurologic deficits.

 Motor function is tested in all extremities.
 Sensation testing should involve both light touch (posterior column function), pinprick (anterior spinothalamic tract), and position sense.
 Identification of the sensory level is best done by testing from distal to proximal and by testing thoracic roots on the back to avoid being misled by the cervical cape.
-Priapism indicates spinal cord damage.
+Priapism Priapism Priapism is painful, persistent, abnormal erection unaccompanied by sexual desire or excitation.
+It is most common in boys aged 5 to 10 years and in men aged 20 to 50 years.
+The penis is composed... read more indicates spinal cord damage.
 Rectal tone may be decreased, and deep tendon reflexes may be exuberant or absent.

 Traditionally, plain x-rays are taken of any possibly injured areas.
 CT is done of areas that appear abnormal on x-rays and areas at risk of injury based on clinical findings.
 However, CT is being used increasingly as the primary imaging study for spinal trauma because it has better diagnostic accuracy and, at many trauma centers, can be obtained rapidly.

-If a fracture passes through the transverse foramen of a cervical vertebrae, a vascular study is usually warranted (typically, CT angiography) to rule out a dissection.
+If a fracture passes through the transverse foramen of a cervical vertebrae, a vascular study is usually warranted (typically, CT angiography CT angiography CT shows a focal area of osteolysis (arrows) involving the right acetabulum that is consistent with particle disease.
+In CT, an x-ray source and x-ray detector housed in a doughnut-shaped assembly... read more ) to rule out a dissection of the vertebral artery.

 An important goal is to prevent secondary injury to the spine or spinal cord.